Es-Kay-Darling/alx-system_engineering-devops/0x01-shell_permissions/README.md

-print the effective username of the current user
+print all the groups the current user is part of